Gul Reza Khan TareenLaw

 Once you’d received offers from different universities how did you make your decision to choose City?

-The diversity at City is like non-other; I’ve met students from all over the world.
-City also gives you the option to study abroad for the LLB.
-I also love the fact that we get an incredible amount of module options for our final year and of course the amazing lecturers teaching them, many of whom are still practising law whilst teaching.
+The diversity at City was like non-other; I’ve met students from all over the world.
+City also gave me the option to study abroad for the LLB.
+I also loved the fact that we get an incredible amount of module options for our final year and of course the amazing lecturers teaching them, many of whom are still practising law whilst teaching.

 Outside of my course I have been very active throughout City.
 From my very first year I have been a Student Ambassador representing City at both internal and external events.
 Last year I was also part of the Student’s Union representing all students in The City Law School.
 I was co-captain of the Men’s second football team last year and we ended up winning our league.
-Now in my final year I am President of the Powerlifting & Fitness society which is open to all University of London students.
+In my final year I was President of the Powerlifting & Fitness society, open to all University of London students.

 What would be your top tip for our applicants?